rore/janrain-backplane-2/README12.md

 Configuration
 =============

-All Bus Provisioning API calls are only available over HTTPS and are authenticated against the `<backplane-instance>_Admin` table.
+All Bus Provisioning API calls are only available over HTTPS.

 Bus Configuration
 -----------------